ssfsx17/sky-islands/core.md

 ### Use Item

-Item usage generally has a range of five feet.
+Item usage generally has a range of five feet, i.e. targeting someone in a side-adjacent square.

-## Movement Modifiers
+## Movement Types

-**Foot** - The base movement type.
+- **Foot** - The base movement type.
 20 feet of horizontal movement per Move Action.
 Maximum upwards jump is 2 feet.
 Maximum horizontal jump is 5 feet.
 Maximum downwards jump is 4 feet.

-**Hover I** - You are constantly floating up to 1 foot above the terrain.
+- **Hover I** - You are constantly floating up to 1 foot above the terrain.
 Falling damage is halved.
 Maximum horizontal jump is 10 feet.
 Maximum downwards jump is 8 feet.
   - **Hover II** - You are constantly floating up to 2 feet above the terrain.
 Falling damage is halved.
 Maximum horizontal jump is 15 feet.
 Maximum downwards jump is 16 feet.
   - **Hover III** - You are constantly floating up to 3 feet above the terrain.
 Falling damage is halved.
 Maximum horizontal jump is 20 feet.
 Maximum downwards jump is 24 feet.
   - **Hover IV** - You are constantly floating up to 4 feet above the terrain.
 Falling damage is halved.
 Maximum horizontal jump is 30 feet.
 Maximum downwards jump is 32 feet.

-**Jump I** - Maximum upwards jump is 4 feet.
+- **Jump I** - Maximum upwards jump is 4 feet.
 Maximum horizontal jump is 10 feet.
 Maximum downwards jump is 6 feet.
   - **Jump II** - Maximum upwards jump is 6 feet.
 Maximum horizontal jump is 15 feet.
 Maximum downwards jump is 8 feet.
   - **Jump III** - Maximum upwards jump is 8 feet.
 Maximum horizontal jump is 20 feet.
 Maximum downwards jump is 10 feet.
   - **Jump IV** - Maximum upwards jump is 10 feet.
 Maximum horizontal jump is 30 feet.
 Maximum downwards jump is 12 feet.

-**Mudwalking** - Move on top of mud, swamp, and mold as if it were normal.
+- **Mudwalking** - Move on top of mud, swamp, and mold as if it were normal.
 Not affected by swamp, mold, and other such terrain.

-**Swiftfoot I** - 25 feet of horizontal movement per Move Action.
+- **Swiftfoot I** - 25 feet of horizontal movement per Move Action.
   - **Swiftfoot II** - 30 feet of horizontal movement per Move Action.
   - **Swiftfoot III** - 35 feet of horizontal movement per Move Action.
   - **Swiftfoot IV** - 40 feet of horizontal movement per Move Action.

-**Swimming I** - Maximum of 10 feet of horizontal movement through water.
+- **Swimming I** - Maximum of 10 feet of horizontal movement through water.
 Cannot be used at the same time as Waterwalking or Hover.
   - **Swimming II** - Maximum of 15 feet of horizontal movement through water.
 Cannot be used at the same time as Waterwalking or Hover.
   - **Swimming III** - Maximum of 20 feet of horizontal movement through water.
 Cannot be used at the same time as Waterwalking or Hover.
   - **Swimming IV** - No limit to horizontal movement through water.
 Cannot be used at the same time as Waterwalking or Hover.

-**Waterwalking** - Move and stand on top of water as if it were normal.
+- **Waterwalking** - Move and stand on top of water as if it were normal.
 Cannot be used at the same time as Swimming.

-**Winged I** - Falling damage is halved.
+- **Winged I** - Falling damage is halved.
 Requires 2 Move Actions to move with this type, in which case you get 40 feet of horizontal movement, maximum upwards jump of 6 feet, maximum horizontal jump of 15 feet, and maximum downwards jump of 8 feet.
   - **Winged II** - Falling damage is halved.
 Requires 2 Move Actions to move with this type, in which case you get 50 feet of horizontal movement, maximum upwards jump of 10 feet, maximum horizontal jump of 20 feet, and maximum downwards jump of 12 feet.
   - **Winged III** - Falling damage is halved.
 Requires 2 Move Actions to move with this type, in which case you get 60 feet of horizontal movement, maximum upwards jump of 14 feet, maximum horizontal jump of 25 feet, and maximum downwards jump of 16 feet.
   - **Winged IV** - Falling damage is halved.
 Requires 2 Move Actions to move with this type, in which case you get 80 feet of horizontal movement, maximum upwards jump of 20 feet, maximum horizontal jump of 40 feet, and maximum downwards jump of 30 feet.

-**Teleport I** - Falling damage is halved.
+- **Teleport I** - Falling damage is halved.
 You can move to any position you see within 10 feet.
 Cannot be used at the same time as any other movement type.
   - **Teleport II** - Falling damage is halved.
 You can move to any position you see within 15 feet.
 Cannot be used at the same time as any other movement type.
   - **Teleport III** - Falling damage is halved.
 You can move to any position you see within 20 feet.
 Cannot be used at the same time as any other movement type.
   - **Teleport IV** - Falling damage is halved.
 You can move to any position you see within 30 feet.
 Cannot be used at the same time as any other movement type.

 ## Special Circumstances